 Kale and sweet potato are two bold ingredients most of us love.
-Baked together, with a cheese sauce, and onion and garlic, of course, in this gratin recipe, they become even more loved.
+Baked together in this gratin recipe with onion, garlic, and a cheese sauce, they become even more beloved.

 In the past two weeks, we’ve received twenty pounds of sweet potatoes and a few bags of kale from our CSA, In Good Heart Farm.
 We don’t have a root cellar (or any basement for that matter), but we do keep the third bedroom’s door shut and heat vents closed because we’re frugal like that.
 So that bedroom has become our above-ground root cellar for the winter.

-If you’re looking for a Thanksgiving side, this recipe could be the answer — or it might be the poblano and butternut squash gratin recipe that I will post on Monday.
-I discovered the inspiration for this kale and sweet potato gratin on Saveur last year.
-But the final dish turned out too liquidy.
-The next time, thinking of how I might thicken the gratin, I made a béchamel (or white sauce) instead of just using milk or cream.
-It came out much better.
+If you’re looking for a Thanksgiving side, this recipe could be the answer — or this poblano and butternut squash gratin recipe.
+I discovered the inspiration for this kale and sweet potato gratin on Saveur last year, but the dish turned out too liquidy.
+The next time, thinking of how I might thicken the gratin, I made a béchamel (or white sauce) instead of using only milk or cream.
+It was much better than Saveur’s version.

 The ingredients will fool you.
 In the pan, after cooking the kale and sweet potatoes, the mixture seems dry and you’ll be tempted to add more liquid before putting it in the oven.
-I’ve fallen for this ruse before, but I’m here to tell you not to add any additional liquid, there will be enough.
+I’ve fallen for this ruse before and I’m here to tell you not to add any additional liquid, there will be enough.

 I bet this would be good with regular potatoes too.
 Let me know if you make any changes and how they turn out.